Reaper0x1/metawiki/docs/proxmox/configuration/lxc-configuration.md

     usermod -aG hostwrite <user>
     ```

-4. Set the default ACLs for the group and other:
+4. Set the default ACLs for the group and other ont he **host**:

     ```bash
     setfacl -Rm g:101000:rwx,d:g:101000:rwx,o::0 /mnt/storage
     ```

     What this does is ensure that the <code>/mnt/storage</code> folder (and subfolders) get write permissions for GID 101000 (mapped to the hostwrite group on the guest), and that the default ACL for new files and folders is also allows GID 101000 access.

+5. Reboot the container.

 Now, new files create in the container have the UID associated with the container user but they all belong to the homeusers group.

 :::info
 To remove recursively all acls from a folder run the following command: <code>setfacl -b -R /folder</code>
 :::

+### Docker
+If you are running docker inside the container, you need to run the container as the user created before:

+- Docker Run
+    ```yml
+    -e PUID=1000 -e PGID=1000
+    ```
+- Docker Compose
+    ```yml
+    environment:
+        - PUID=1000
+        - PGID=1000
+    ```

 ## Enable Tun Interface
 Edit the LXC configuration file like above.